ES-whzp/GCPC/README.md

 -d , --genomeDir,   The directory that store the genome files (only support '.fasta' format)

 -o , --output,      The output fileName (default name is 'GCPC_output').
-The output is under the genome directory.
+The output is saved under the genome directory.